 - D. Retention of copies - Each U.S. Reporter must retain a copy of its report to facilitate resolution of problems.
-These copies should be retained by the U.S. Reporter for at least 3 years after the report's original due date. - www.bea.gov/efile.
-If you eFile, please do not submit paper reports.
+These copies should be retained by the U.S. Reporter for at least 3 years after the report's original due date. - submit paper reports.